MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

   <li>PBE/TZVPP and High Grids</li>
 </ol>

-To ensure that the fit is is optimal, it may be advantageous to try finishing up with meta or hybrid functionals.
-For all atoms lighter than Kr it is best to use the **def2-** family of basis sets.
+To ensure that the fit is optimal, it may be advantageous to try finishing up with meta or hybrid functionals.
+For atoms lighter than Kr it is best to use the **def2-** family of basis sets.
 If heavy elements are present, significant relativistic effects come into play, and it is recommended to use the **x2c-** family of basis sets and turn **Relativistics** on.

 ## Update Table
 After ticking the 'NoSpherA2' box, the option **Update Table** will appear.
 The default method to calculate the wavefunction is the Quantum Mechanics software package **Tonto**, which is shipped with Olex2.
-The recommended software is **ORCA**, which has been thoroughly benchmarked.
-Other software packages include **pySCF** and **Psi4**, which will need to be installed (pySCF will require WSL-Ubuntu on windows).
-There is also an option to use the **Gaussian** software, but this has not been tested thoroughly.
-A **.wfn** file imported from elsewhere can also be used but **must** match the current geometry in Olex2.
-These options will appear if they have been properly installed and Olex2 will about them (check Settings and PATH).
+The *recommended* software package is **ORCA**, which has been thoroughly benchmarked.
+Other software packages include **pySCF** and **Psi4**, which will need to be installed separately (pySCF will require WSL-Ubuntu on Windows).
+It is also possible to calculate wavefunctions with the widely used **Gaussian** software package, but this has not been tested thoroughly.
+These software options will appear automatically in Olex2 if the packages have been properly installed (check Settings and PATH).
 Once a Quantum Mechanics program has been chosen, the Extras have to be adjusted accordingly, in order not to use minimal settings.
+An imported **.wfn** file can also be used but care must be take to ensure that the geometry of the calculated structure **exactly** matches the geometry of the structure at the current stage of refinement in Olex2.
 <br>
 <br>